sovrynn/ecdo/0-FOUNDATION-THEORY/why-104-31-meridian/README.md

 *"The LLVP formations in contrast (Exhibit E), serve as a minimum axis, with the rest of the mantle forming a hot 3-PIM maximum-axis set (Exhibit E2).
 When combined, these serve to gyroscopically compete with the magnetically coupled axis, as well as mitigate a pure 180 degree Dzhanibekov rotation departure from that geomagnetic axis."*

+## Paleomagnetic Data

+We have evidence of a rotation of the poles from paleomagnetic data; see `EVIDENCE/physical-material/land-soil-earth`.

 ## Mythical Evidence

 We have a mythical Chinese account of China rotating in the same direction as would be predicted during S1 -> S2: